top of page

 Commemorating 35 Years of Celebration

-We Celebrated our 36th year of commemoration of the Life and Legacy of Dr. Martin Luther King Jr. at Arlington Town Hall
+Life and Legacy of Dr. Martin Luther King Jr.

-We rely on community support to put on this loved celebration each year and sustain our work all year round.
+We rely on community support to put on this beloved celebration each year and sustain our work all year round.
 Please consider contributing today.

 Donations can also be submitted by mail to